denisnzrvs/country_quiz_course_work/README.md

 # country_quiz_course_work
 A fun little country quiz game that will definitely test your geography knowledge from middle school!

 >This game has been developed on macOS and might not work properly on other systems.
-> Known bugs
-> [ ] Emojis not showing up in Windows command prompt/Terminal/PowerShell, as they don't have emoji support.
-If can, use WSL terminal, known to fix the issue.
+What we definitely know and can't fix is that emojis are not showing up in Windows command prompt/Terminal/PowerShell, as they don't have emoji support.
+If can, please use WSL terminal, as it is known to fix the issue.

 ### Installation
 Use one of the executables available in the Releases section, compiled for your platform.